-- Adherence to the SBC and the obstacles to hardening the budget constraint can be explained to a large extent by political and social factors.
+Adherence to the SBC and the obstacles to hardening the budget constraint can be explained to a large extent by political and social factors.
 So there are mainly political and social conditions to meet before progress can be made.
-It needs interdisciplinary research to link the theories of economists, political scientists and sociologists and create new, common theories that explain the situation. - As mentioned before, hardening the budget constraint has direct and indirect costs, as well as benefits.
+It needs interdisciplinary research to link the theories of economists, political scientists and sociologists and create new, common theories that explain the situation.

+- As mentioned before, hardening the budget constraint has direct and indirect costs, as well as benefits.
 It would be useful to devise models that express this specific cost-benefit problem. - With observation and measurement in its present state, this study has only been able to juxtapose ad hoc observed indicators based on differing definitions, complement them with anecdotal evidence, and so try to make comparisons between countries and over time.
 The result is just a mosaic, which it is hoped will reflect the situation more or less faithfully, but it is not an exact description.
+Looking dispassionately at the present 'state of the art', it must be concluded that there is still not occurring at present any systematic, internationally coordinated observation and measurement of the SBC syndrome based on a consensus over statistical methodology.
+Therefore it is not yet possible to conduct a rigorous cross-country comparison.
 What is needed is an internationally uniform system of indicators able to express the hardness or softness of the budget constraint at any time.
 A methodology needs to be derived for creating composite indices that reflect the changes in the state of the SBC-HBC syndrome.
 A suitable cluster of partial and composite indicators could serve as a basis for stricter longitudinal and country comparisons and for econometric analyses.
 It would be desirable for international organizations concerned with this subject, notably the World Bank and the EBRD, to undertake to organize uniform observation of this kind.
 This is a requirement before more strictly based statements about wider historical trends and relations can be composed at a later stage.